 the Aboriginal Homeless Outreach Program

-AHMA administers the subsidy payments and operating agreements for over 40 Indigenous housing providers.
+- AHMA is responsible for more that 5,300 subsidized Indigenous homes across the province through subsidy payments and operating agreements with Indigenous housing providers.